Chikage Awashima

 Chikage Awashima (淡島 千景, Awashima Chikage) was a Japanese film and stage actress.

 Life

 A graduate from Takarazuka Music and Dance School and member of the Takarazuka Revue, Chikage Awashima entered the Shochiku film studios and made her film debut in 1950.
 She appeared in films of numerous prominent directors like Yasujirō Ozu, Mikio Naruse, Keisuke Kinoshita, Tadashi Imai and Heinosuke Gosho.
 She received twice the Blue Ribbon Award and twice the Mainichi Film Award for her performances.

-Awashima retired from stage in 2009.
-She died on 16 February 2012, aged 87, from cancer.
+Awashima retired from the stage in 2009.
+On 16 February 2012, eight days before her 88th birthday, she died from pancreatic cancer.